Black (2004 film)

-Black is a 2004 Indian Malayalam language neo-noir action thriller film written and directed by Ranjith, and produced by Lal.
-It deals with the underworld operations in Kochi.
-Mammootty plays the role of Police Constable Karikkamuri Shanmughan, a dreaded hitman.
+Black is a 2004 Indian Malayalam language neo-noir gangster drama film written and directed by Ranjith, and produced by Lal.
+Set in the brutal underworld of Kochi City it follows police Head constable Karikkamuri Shanmughan who is an infamous hitman and enforcer.
 The film features cinematography by Amal Neerad.
 The film was a comeback for actor Rahman to Malayalam cinema.
-The movie was released on 12 November on the occasion of Diwali.
+The film was released on 12 November on the occasion of Diwali.

 Plot

 Adv.
 Devin Carlos Padaveedan, runs an organized crime syndicate in Kochi.
-Shanmugan aka "Kumbari" is a feared hitman and Padaveedan's business partner, who moonlights as a police constable, but wears his uniform only on January 26 (Republic day) and on August 15 (Independence day).

-Ashok Sreenivas is the new SI in Kasaba Police Station (Shanmukhan's station) whose aim is to get rid of organized crime from Cochin.
-Ashok's elder brother (Who was rendered paralysed below the waist by Shanmukhan) is requested by him to take care of SI Ashok.Partly out of regret and liking for Ashok Shanmukhan agrees.
+Shanmughan alias "Kumbari" is a feared hitman and Padaveedan's business partner, who moonlights as a police constable, but wears his uniform only on January 26 (Republic Day) and on August 15 (Independence Day).
+Ashok Sreenivas is the new SI in Kasaba Police Station (Shanmughan's station) whose aim is to get rid of organized crime from Cochin.
+Ashok's elder brother (Who was rendered paralysed below the waist by Shanmughan) is requested by him to take care of Ashok.
+Partly out of regret and liking for Ashok Shanmughan agrees.

-SI Ashok catches hold of one of Padaveedan's gang members and is kept at a secret location to reveal the gang's further whereabouts.
-Shanmukhan warns Ashok about such a move will only attract more violence directed at him but Ashok is adamant.
-Shanmukhan tries to reach where Ashok is to save him from the wrath of Padaveedan but is too late.
+Ashok catches hold of one of Padaveedan's gang members and is kept at a secret location to reveal the gang's further whereabouts.
+Shanmughan warns Ashok about such a move will only attract more violence directed at him but Ashok is adamant.
+Shanmughan tries to reach where Ashok is to save him from the wrath of Padaveedan but is too late.
 The captive gang member lures Ashok into Padaveedan's lair and ambushes him.
 Ashok puts up a fight but is heavily outnumbered.
-Padaveedan brutally stabs & kills Ashok by the time Shanmukhan reaches the spot.
+Padaveedan brutally stabs Ashok to death by the time Shanmughan reaches the spot.